moorepants/eng122/content/pages/materials/plan-01.rst

 Have the students pull out their laptops and fire up a Jupyter notebook using Anaconda.

+Windows
-Windows: Select from Start Menu
+   Select from Start Menu
+Mac and Linux
-Mac and Linux: Open terminal and type "jupyter notebook" + Enter
+   Open terminal and type "jupyter notebook" + Enter

 Go through the chosen tutorial (first chapter of scipy lecture notes) by speaking and live coding in a notebook.
 Don't worry about mistakes, it's better if they see us make mistakes.
-They should follow along and do what you do.
+They should follow along and do what you do, them typing is key.
 You should break it up with a short exercise every 15 minutes or so.
 Save the notebook that you create and we will post it online for them.
 Be sure to type in explanations of what you are doing for their future reference.
+Be sure to take a short break some time in the middle of this tutorial.

 Use sticky notes for exercises and feedback at the end.